yl2811-cmd/Showheel/wwwroot/story-engl.md

 **Ages 8-9: Aerial Sensory Experience + Macroscopic Vision**
 - Glider: The body is suspended in the air
-- Skiff Crossing: Mechanical Feedback from the Hand M-09b's First Flight: Acoustics from Reverberation to One-Way Flight
+- Skiff Crossing: Mechanical Feedback from the Hand
+- M-x's First Flight: Acoustics from Reverberation to One-Way Flight
-- M-14 chord: "The temperament of a sloping hillside" Miriam Environmental Forecast
+- M-x chord progression: "The temperament of a sloping hillside" Miriam Environmental Forecast

 **Ages 9-10: Machines as "Living Creatures with Tempers" + Ecological Observation**
-- M-13 airship breathing: "It's breathing" - Anna touched Edmund many times before joining in.
+- M-x airship breathing: "It's breathing" - Anna touched Edmund many times before joining in.
 - outpost visit accumulates ground experience
 - M-18's full-channel body memory arrives simultaneously from the air: ground sensory memory is unified by the visual frame + Edmund's reverse river stone smile (bond peak)
 - The way the door opens is a natural extension, not a teaching method.